top of page

 Submitting claims to your insurance company

-When you receive physical therapy at our practice, you will pay for the service at the time of your visit and receive a payment receipt.
+When you receive physical therapy at our practice, you will pay for the service at the time of your visit and will be emailed a payment receipt.
 This payment receipt does NOT include the necessary information required by insurance companies for submitting a claim.
+You will need to let us know that you will be seeking reimbursement as paperwork is not automatically generated for patients.

 After you file your claim the insurance company should provide you with an EOB (explanation of benefits).
 This explains what they intend to pay towards your claim.
 The EOB is usually issued before any reimbursements are made.